Marianne Giguère

 Marianne Giguère is a politician in Montreal, Quebec, Canada.
-She has served on the Plateau-Mont-Royal borough council since 2013 and on the Montreal city council since 2017 as a member of Projet Montréal.
+She served on the Plateau-Mont-Royal borough council from 2013 to 2025 and on the Montreal city council from 2017 to 2025 as a member of Projet Montréal.
 In November 2017, she was appointed as an associate member of new mayor Valérie Plante's Montreal executive committee (i.e., the municipal cabinet).

 Private career

 Giguère was an educational consultant before entering political life.
 She is also a singer and percussionist.
 Her campaign literature indicates that she joined Projet Montréal at the time of the party's founding in 2004.

 Borough councillor

 Giguère was elected to the Plateau-Mont-Royal borough council in the 2013 Montreal municipal election, defeating incumbent councillor Carl Boileau in the De Lorimier ward.
 Projet Montréal emerged as the official opposition on city council after the election and won every seat in Plateau-Mont-Royal to continue as the local governing authority in the borough.
 In January 2014, Giguère was appointed as her party's critic on urban agriculture, cycling, and green spaces.

 On the day following her appointment, she urged the city to develop a plan to confront the presence of the emerald ash borer beetle in the city's parks and woodlands.
 She also called for the city to improve access to public beaches, and she supported the Plateau-Mont-Royal council's decision to limit one-hour free parking spots for shoppers in a bid to decrease car traffic in the area.